HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 }
 ```

 **Test**: Click on the entrance mound... and it will look like nothing happened.
-The mouse spawns in the dirt mount, but we cannot see it.
+The mouse spawns in the dirt mound, but we cannot see it.
 Modify the `config.json` to see a `Cat` spawn instead and you'll see a head poking through.
-You could also turn off rendering of the dirt mound in order to see the mouse spawn.
+You can also turn off rendering of the dirt mound in order to see the mouse spawn.

 Note that clicking on the exit mound no longer fully resets the scene.

 ## Event Manager

-We are creating an `EventManager` namespace to make it easy to interface with the eventSubscriber found in `scene.tsx`.
+We are creating an `EventManager` namespace to make it easy to interface with the `eventSubscriber` found in `scene.tsx`.

 Create an `ts\EventManager.ts` file with the following: